matteounitn/cv/cv.md

 ## Interests and Soft Skills

-I am passionate about *CyberSecurity, Privacy, and Digital Identity*, as well as the solutions that embrace these areas, which include (but are *not limited to*) *Security Protocol Analysis, Access Control, Zero-Trust and Zero-Knowledge methods, Malware Analysis and AI-Powered CyberSecurity*.
+I am passionate about *CyberSecurity, Privacy, Forensics and Digital Identity*, as well as the solutions that embrace these areas, which include (but are *not limited to*) *Security Protocol Analysis, Access Control, Zero-Trust and Zero-Knowledge methods, Malware Analysis and AI-Powered CyberSecurity*.
 I am particularly intrigued by the idea of developing novel solutions and conducting scientific research in these fields.

 ---